 • Bandwidth Limitations: Insufficient bandwidth can lead to laggy audio and video, delays in message delivery, and overall sluggish performance.

 • Network Congestion: High levels of traffic on the network can result in slow response times and degraded performance during peak usage hours.
+This can include WAN and LAN congestion.

 • Jitter: Jitter leads to bariability in packet arrival times that can disrupt audio and video quality during Teams meetings.